6 Tasty Desserts For The Carnivore Diet

 Natural Yogurt

-This is a very easy introduction to desserts, just some plain natural yogurt.
+This is a very easy introduction to desserts, just plain natural yogurt.

 In an ideal world, you will make your own from Raw Milk, but you can get some decent shop bough versions if you look around.

 Warning: Raw milk comes with risks of infection.
-If you want to learn more about raw milk and where to find it then you may want to check out this resource.
+If you want to learn more about raw milk and where to find it, you may want to check out this resource.

 Greek Yogurt